Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 (a) Citation in text: All citations in the text should refer to:

-(b) Reference list: Write the heading as REFERENCES ( Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
+(b) Reference list: Write the heading as REFERENCES (Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Justify alignment).
 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
-All references should be given as per recommended style of the journal and written in Times New Roman Font, 10 pt size, Double spaced, Justify alignment, 0.28 inch hanging indentation.
-Unpublished results are not recommended in the reference list but may be mentioned in the text indicated as (Unpublished results).
-An article should not be referred as “in press’’ unless it has been accepted for publication.
+All references should be given as per the recommended style of the journal and written in Times New Roman Font, 10 pt size, Double spaced, Justify alignment, 0.25 inch hanging indentation.
+Unpublished results are not recommended in the reference list as well as in the text.
+An article should not be referred as “in press’’.
 The reference should be cited in alphabetical order and should not be numbered.
-For web references, as a minimum, the full URL should be given and the date when the website was last accessed.
+For web references, as a minimum, the full URL should be given and mention the date when the website was last accessed.
 Any further information, if available (e.g. DOI, author names, dates, reference to a source publication, etc.), may also be given.
 The journal name should be given in abbreviated form.
-Please follow the abbreviation style of NLM Catalogue ( https://www.ncbi.nlm.nih.gov/nlmcatalog/journals) or CAS Source Index ( https://cassi.cas.org/no-result.jsp), wherever possible.
-The recommended reference styles for various categories of publications are as given below.
+Please follow the abbreviation style of NLM Catalogue (https://www.ncbi.nlm.nih.gov/nlmcatalog/journals) or CAS Source Index (https://cassi.cas.org/no-result.jsp) or UC Berkeley - Library Guides (https://guides.lib.berkeley.edu/bioscience-journal-abbreviations), wherever possible.
+The recommended reference styles for various categories of publications are listed below.

 Van der Geer, J., Hanraads, J.A.J. and Lupton, R.A.
 2018.
 The art of writing a scientific article.
 Heliyon.
 19, e00205.

 Hazra, P. 2019.
 Smart horticulture for livelihood and nutritional security.
-In: Abstracts of International Seminar on Agriskills for Convergence in Research, Industry and Livelihood.
-Crop and Weed Science Society, 28 November to 1 December, 2019.
-Kalyani, West Bengal, India. pp. 42-45.
+Proceedings of the International Seminar on Agriskills for Convergence in Research, Industry and Livelihood.
+Crop and Weed Science Society, 28 November to 1 December, 2019, Kalyani, Nadia, West Bengal, India. pp. 42-45.

 Reference to a website